Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ### 30.4.3B The output path
 This is the path where the executable (and the other compiler artefacts, such as the .pdb) will be written.

+### 30.4.3C The import path
+If you need to import modules from another folder than the standard jai\modules, use options.import_path as shown here.
 ### 30.4.4 The backend options
 Current options are .LLVM and .X64; X64 is the fastest backend.